anthony-aylward/mental-health/README.md

 ## Mental health and grad exprience statistics at UCSD

-While anecdotal and imperical evidence do indicate severe mental health problems among graduate students as a whole, there is high variability in student experiences among different universities, departments, and programs.
+While anecdotal and empirical evidence do indicate severe mental health problems among graduate students as a whole, there is high variability in student experiences among different universities, departments, and programs.
 Having said that, mental health is a critical issue for students at UCSD and is already